When was the organization founded?

 What does it mean when someone says we have to do the work?

-Our ancestors that came before us left a legacy of Pan-Africanism that we must continue on.
+The ancestors that came before us left a legacy of Pan-Africanism that we must continue on.
 The system of white supremacy is oppressive, and for Black people to have a better condition in the future, we must work to achieve that.
-The work consist of cleansing ourselves of foreign ideas, thoughts, and behaviors that we received from our oppressors.
+The work consists of cleansing ourselves of foreign ideas, thoughts, and behaviors that we received from our oppressors.
 The work is restoring our Njia Yetu (Our Way) and working together to build power.

 Have more questions?